-- Type in Command Prompt and choose it in the Windows search box.
+- Type in Command Prompt and select it in the Windows search box.

 - Right-click on the command prompt to run it as an administrator.

-- Now, type the following commands in the Command Prompt, “sfc/scannow” and press Enter.
+- Now, type the commands in the Command Prompt, “sfc/scannow,” and press Enter.

 - Wait for the scanner to finish its job.
 It will fix the issue automatically and remove the error code for good.

-If you can’t perform an SFC command scan on your PC, or the issue persists, perform a DISM scan on your computer.
+If you can’t perform an SFC command scan on your PC, or the problem persists, perform a DISM scan on your computer.

 - This time, open Command Prompt as an administrator again through the Windows search.

-- In the event that the scanner isn’t able to get the files needed online, use an installation USB or a DVD.
+- If the scanner cannot get the files needed online, use a USB or DVD installation.
 Type in the following command “DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:RepairSourceWindows /LimitAccess” in the command line and press enter.

 - Again, wait for the scanner to finish.
-If the 0x8024001e error code still comes up, run an SFC scan again.
+If the 0x8024001e error code still comes up, rerun an SFC scan.